 2 Adoption of the Agenda and allocation of documents

 The agenda (Document EG-ITRs-1/1 (Rev.1)) was presented by the Chair.
 The Chair also highlighted that Document EG-ITRs-1/10 was received after the deadline.
-The meeting agreed to discuss it under Agenda Item 7 (Other business).
+The meeting agreed to discuss it under Agenda Item 7 (Other business), if time permitted.
 The agenda was adopted.

 3 Presentation of working methods and Terms of Reference of EG-ITRs, based on PP Res.
 146 (Rev. Bucharest, 2022) and Council Res.
 1379 (Mod.
 2023)